 Professor Meehan takes his passion for pedagogy and nonfiction writing into his role as Director of Writing, working with faculty and students on teaching and learning writing across the curriculum, and mentoring students in editing and publishing the new digital Washington College Review, which publishes exemplary student writing that emerges from the core requirements of Washington College’s writing program.

-He is currently teaching an English 101 course subtitled “The Gutenberg Progenies,” an exploration of the intersections of writing and technology from Frankenstein to Google.
-You can browse the course web site and blog (Comp\Post) to see what he and his students have been reading and writing.
+He teaches an English 101 course subtitled “The Gutenberg Progenies,” an exploration of the intersections of writing and technology from Frankenstein to Google.
+You can browse the course web site and blog (Comp\Post)to see what he and his students have been reading and writing.
 Other courses include American Environmental Writing, Introduction to Nonfiction, and Transcendentalism.
 In Spring 2018 he will be teaching The Art of Rhetoric, a new course that will focus on rhetoric and documentary film.
 Professor Meehan has also been involved in the Chesapeake Semester,serving as the coordinator of its Humanities course, and is an affiliated faculty member in Environmental Studies.

 - Ph.D.
 English, University of Iowa, 2002.